KrishArul26/KrishArul26/README.md

   ```

+  * I'm Kirsnaragavan, I'm GOOGLE certified TensorFlow Developer and GOOGLE - CLOUD Certified Associate Cloud Engineer

-  * Ambitious engineer, ready to leverage my passion and enthusiasm for data science and machine learning.
+    as well as an Ambitious engineer, ready to leverage my passion and enthusiasm for data science and machine learning.

-    Swift learner, adept in cultivating positive relationships, and known for solid team collaborations
+    Swift learner, adept in cultivating positive relationships, and known for solid team collaborations while consistently

-    while consistently delivering on time and upholding high-quality standards.
-Skilled in optimizing and
+    delivering on time and upholding high-quality standards.
+Skilled in optimizing and automating data-driven processes

-    automating data-driven processes with proven ability to adapt to new frameworks, technologies, and programming languages with ease.
+    with proven ability to adapt to new frameworks, technologies, and programming languages with ease.

     TECHNICAL PROFICIENCY